From Zurich to Rhine Falls: 3 Best Ways to Get There

 Some Swiss Railways trains require a transfer in either Winterthur or Neuhausen, so make sure you check timetables so you don't miss it.
 For times, prices, and to see which trains are direct, take a look at the Swiss Railways official site.

 3. From Zurich to Rhine Falls by Bus

 For the ultimate budget trip, buses can't be beaten.
-They only take slightly longer than trains but cost less than half the price.
+They take only slightly longer than trains but cost less than half the price.

 Major bus companies such as FlixBus offer comfortable air-conditioned buses that leave from the simply named Zurich Bus Station and make their way to the medieval town of Schaffhausen, near the German border.

 Here, you'll have to switch to a local yellow Swiss PostAuto bus.
 A number of lines get you to your next stop: Neuhausen, Zentrum, including buses number 1, 6, and 12.
-When in doubt, ask the driver before the boarding.
+When in doubt, ask the driver before boarding.